a-wish/B.Tech-Project/README.md

 # B.Tech-Project

-Download 68-points facial landmarks, and paste it in respective folders
+Download 68-points facial landmarks separately, and paste it in respective folders